 The following is the formula to calculate the Interest amount that would have to pay for unpaid taxes:

-If your unable to pay the full balance of your taxes, there are multiple solutions you can consider.
-The best way to get the best solution for your situation is calling a professional tax attorney whom can look at your situation and find the best route to go to get the best settlement or payment plan for you.
+If you’re unable to pay the full balance of your taxes, there are multiple solutions you can consider.
+The best way to get the best solution for your situation is by calling a professional Columbus tax attorney who can look at your situation and find the best route to go to get the best settlement or payment plan for you.
 These options include an Offer in Compromise, Tax Appeals, Resolving Back Taxes, and more.

 In the 90s the interest charges were higher then they are currently.
 It is now about half the percent that it was in the 90s.
 Below is a chart showing the interest percentage year over year: